-- (a) There is established a Board of Nursing to consist of 11 members appointed by the Mayor with the advice and consent of the Council. - (b) (1) The Board shall regulate the practice of advanced practice registered nursing, registered nursing, practical nursing, and nursing assistive personnel.
-Advanced practice registered nursing shall include the categories of nurse midwife, nurse anesthetist, nurse-practitioner, and clinical nurse specialist. - (2) The Board shall recommend for promulgation by the Mayor curricula and standards required for the approval of nursing schools and nursing programs in the District of Columbia.
+(a) There is established a Board of Nursing to consist of 11 members appointed by the Mayor with the advice and consent of the Council.

+(b) (1) The Board shall regulate the practice of advanced practice registered nursing, registered nursing, practical nursing, and nursing assistive personnel.
+Advanced practice registered nursing shall include the categories of nurse midwife, nurse anesthetist, nurse-practitioner, and clinical nurse specialist.

+(2) The Board shall recommend for promulgation by the Mayor curricula and standards required for the approval of nursing schools and nursing programs in the District of Columbia.
 At a minimum, the Board shall require that nursing schools and nursing programs be accredited by a Board-recognized national nursing accrediting agency.
-The Board may also recommend to the Mayor rules governing the procedures for withdrawing approval of nursing schools and nursing programs. - (c) Of the members of the Board, 7 shall be registered nurses licensed and practicing in the District; 2 shall be practical nurses licensed in the District; and 2 shall be consumer members. - (d) Except as provided in subsection (e) of this section, members of the Board shall be appointed for terms of 3 years.
+The Board may also recommend to the Mayor rules governing the procedures for withdrawing approval of nursing schools and nursing programs.

+(c) Of the members of the Board, 7 shall be registered nurses licensed and practicing in the District; 2 shall be practical nurses licensed in the District; and 2 shall be consumer members.

-- (e) Of the members initially appointed under this section, 3 shall be appointed for a term of 1 year, 4 shall be appointed for a term of 2 years, and 4 shall be appointed for a term of 3 years.
-The terms of the members first appointed shall begin on the date that a majority of the first members are sworn in, which shall become the anniversary date for all subsequent appointments. - (f) The Mayor shall appoint an executive director, who shall be a full-time employee of the District, to administer and implement the orders of the Board in accordance with this subchapter and rules and regulations issued pursuant to this subchapter.
+(d) Except as provided in subsection (e) of this section, members of the Board shall be appointed for terms of 3 years.
+As of 1/2015 (e) Of the members initially appointed under this section, 3 shall be appointed for a term of 1 year, 4 shall be appointed for a term of 2 years, and 4 shall be appointed for a term of 3 years.
+The terms of the members first appointed shall begin on the date that a majority of the first members are sworn in, which shall become the anniversary date for all subsequent appointments.

+(f) The Mayor shall appoint an executive director, who shall be a full-time employee of the District, to administer and implement the orders of the Board in accordance with this subchapter and rules and regulations issued pursuant to this subchapter.

 § 3-1202.05.
-Board of Nursing Home Administration.
+Board of Long Term Care Administration.

-- (a) There is established a Board of Nursing Home Administration to consist of 5 members appointed by the Mayor with the advice and consent of the Council. - (b) The Board shall regulate the practice of nursing home administration. - (c) Of the members of the Board, 2 shall be nursing home administrators licensed in the District, 1 shall be an educator from an institution of higher learning engaged in teaching health care administration, 1 shall be a physician or osteopath licensed in the District who has a demonstrated interest in long-term care, and 1 shall be a consumer member. - (d) Except as provided in subsection (e) of this section, members of the Board shall be appointed for terms of 3 years. - (e) Of the members initially appointed under this section, 1 shall be appointed for a term of 1 year, 2 shall be appointed for a term of 2 years, and 2 shall be appointed for a term of 3 years.
+(a) There is established a Board of Long Term Care Administration to consist of 7 members appointed by the Mayor with the advice and consent of the Council.

+(b) The Board shall regulate the practice of nursing home administration, the practice of assisted living administration, and the practice of home health care administration.

+(c) Of the members of the Board, 2 shall be nursing home administrators licensed in the District, one shall be an assisted living administrator licensed in the District, one shall be an educator from an institution of higher learning engaged in teaching health care administration, one shall be an allied health professional licensed in the District who has demonstrated interest in long-term care, one shall be a health care professional licensed in the District who has experience in long term care such as a social worker or other long term care professional such as a home health care administrator, and one shall be a consumer member.

+(d) Except as provided in subsection (e) of this section, members of the Board shall be appointed for terms of 3 years.

+(e) Of the members initially appointed under this section, 2 shall be appointed for a term of one year, 2 shall be appointed for a term of 2 years, and 3 shall be appointed for a term of 3 years.
 The terms of the members first appointed shall begin on the date that a majority of the first members are sworn in, which shall become the anniversary date for all subsequent appointments.